 In such a context, it is extremely crucial to stand out, and that is where the role of mobile app branding comes in.

 In this post, we will first explain to the most novice what mobile app branding means, and then we will get to the business and describe the main elements of a mobile app branding strategy.

 What is Mobile App Branding?

-Branding means promoting a product or company with a distinctive design, image, name, or style that differentiate them from others.
+Branding means promoting a product or company with a distinctive design, image, name, or style that differentiates them from others.

 Similarly, mobile app branding includes the imagery, communication style, and reputation surrounding a mobile app.

 Without strong branding, even the best quality apps with the most amazing development and design efforts can fail and end up buried in a sea of better branded apps.

 Mobile App Branding Strategy